ag171980/ag171980/README.md

 ### 🔭 I’m currently working on...
+- In a project called "Meety".
+This project has the purpose of working as a simple social network for the Codo a Codo course.
-- In a project called "Spotifake".
-This project has the purpose of creating an music webapp to create playlists and listen music.
-It is made with VueJS, MySQL and Laravel.
+- In a project called "Matcher".
+This project has the purpose of working as a social dating network similar to Tinder, Badoo, etc.

 ### 🌱 I'm currently learning...
 - React (learning in a programming course called Codo a Codo)
-- VueJS
+- NodeJs
-- Laravel
+- AWS